wp-plugins/quick-featured-images/README.txt

 3. Select `quick-featured-images.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
-6. Go to 'Media' => 'Quick Featured Images'
+6. Go to 'Featured Images'

 = Using FTP =